 The successful EA professional requires a unique combination of skills and perspectives.
 These professionals need to integrate strategic, business, and technology planning methods with an ability to understand, analyze, justify, and communicate the solution of enterprise architecture problems.

 Penn State's online Master of Professional Studies in Enterprise Architecture (MPS in EA) program bridges many disciplines needed for success.
 The enterprise architecture degree is not focused solely on the technocentric side of enterprise architecture; it is an interdisciplinary degree that covers business and engineering, information sciences, and project/portfolio management, offering you a broader, more comprehensive perspective.

 Along the way to earning a master’s degree in EA, you can further enhance your résumé by earning a certificate in project management.
 The 12-credit certificate uses problem-based learning to provide a strong foundation in project management theory and practice.
-The program is AACSB accredited, and Penn State is a Project Management Institute (PMI)® Registered Education Provider (R.E.P), so your certificate will be a well-respected credential.
-To earn the Graduate Certificate in Project Managment, you must apply for it separately.
+The program is AACSB accredited, and Penn State is a Project Management Institute (PMI)® Registered Education Provider (R.E.P.), so your certificate will be a well-respected credential.
+To earn the Graduate Certificate in Project Management, you must apply for it separately.

 Who Should Apply?

 The MPS in EA program is designed for experienced professionals currently working in the IT field who are responsible or will be responsible for business strategy and vision.
 A successful applicant will have a minimum of 2 years relevant work experience and a bachelor's degree in information technology, business, or engineering; bachelor's degrees from other disciplines may also be accepted, depending on professional experience.
 The courses are offered in a flexible, online delivery format to meet the needs of postgraduate students who are employed full-time, as well as the needs of the international student.
 If you want to enhance your professional competencies, advance your career, and position yourself to take on greater roles, the MPS in EA is an excellent choice for you..